LeoPrattThomas/Jeopardy/README.md

     Python
     SQL
     Django
-Also if Tea calls me incompitent (shes probaly right) but i wrote this so i big brain sometimes
+i did write all of this so i am not completely incompetent

 but if you are reading this jsut for fun or i showwed it to you and you are a part of UChicago Lab School and not a part of SDA JOIN!!!
 We do cool things.
 And yet somehow im stuck wiht righting coede at 1:47 am in the morning, i need friends.